 Every once in a while though the RC car runs by itself almost like freaking out and drive forward or backward on its own, almost as if moved by an unseen hand which led me to ask why my rc car drives by itself and why does my remote control car move on its own?

 Playing with a remote-controlled car is lots of fun.
-But, there is always an issue that can come up when driving around where the car seems to move by itself.
+But, there is always an issue that can come up when driving around where the car seems to move by itself, so, why does my electric RC car go by itself?

 As soon as you find a phenomenon where your remote-controlled car moves on its own, you will want to dig in and take a look for the key causes or factors that contribute.